Kibble-Zurek dynamics in the anisotropic Ising model of the Si(001) surface

-Setting the left-hand side of Eq.~\eqref{conformal} to zero yields the well-known equilibrium solution $c_a=[\tanh(\beta J)]^a$.
-Note that the 1D Ising model~\eqref{1D-Ising} does not have a critical point at finite temperature $T_{\rm crit}>0$, instead the analogue of a critical point occurs at zero temperature $T_{\rm crit}=0$ where $\xi$ diverges as $\xi\sim e^{2\beta J}$~\cite{baxter1989}.
+Setting the left-hand side to zero yields the well-known equilibrium solution $c_a=[\tanh(\beta J)]^{|a|}$.
+The 1D Ising model~\eqref{1D-Ising} does not have a critical point at finite temperature $T_{\rm crit}>0$, instead the analogue of a critical point occurs at zero temperature $T_{\rm crit}=0$ where the correlation length $\xi$ diverges as $\xi\sim e^{2\beta J}$~\cite{baxter1989}.